 How should one approach the Bolon Promise for 2028 and what parts are not to be missed?

 - The Promise is our commitment to be a progressive part towards stopping climate change and create more circular products.
-What not to be missed is that it covers all our floors, all designs and we are deadly serious in making beautiful and sustainable floors.
+What not to be missed is that it covers all our floors, all designs and we are serious in making beautiful and sustainable floors.

 In general, what would you say is the biggest misconception about climate and individual responsibility?